 2019: New Zealand’s Opportunity Party releases a new policy on genetic modification that would de-regulate gene edited organisms when no new genetic material is added.

 2016: The New Zealand government decides that all gene editing techniques are considered genetic modification.

-2013: High Court of New Zealand rules that organisms created using ZFNs are considered GMOs and regulated as such.
+2014: High Court of New Zealand rules that organisms created using the gene editing techniques ZFNs and TALENs are considered GMOs and regulated as such.

 2001: The New Zealand government established the Royal Commission on Genetic Modification to “look into and report on the issues surrounding genetic modification” In New Zealand.
 Their conclusion was a “proceed with caution” approach.

 1999: Standard 1.5.2: “Food produced using gene technology” is adopted as a new standard within Food Standards Australia New Zealand.